haripratapsn/Java-Notes/README.md

-The notes are about my progress in learning Java-Basics.
+The notes are about my progress on learning Java-Basics repository.